ERP API: The Power Of An API-First Approach

 But this is both a good and a bad thing.
 It’s a good thing for most because it means exponential growth in technology and opportunity.
 It’s a bad thing for some because evolving API standards can quickly outdate a business that doesn’t focus on its API.

-That’s why an API-first approach is so important – it allows companies to future-proof themselves and it lets you better leverage your data and resources by more easily integrating with partner applications.
+That’s why an API-first approach is so important – it allows companies to future-proof themselves and lets you better leverage your data and resources by integrating with partner applications more easily.

 Additional benefits of an API-first approach include: